Skip to article frontmatterSkip to article content

 Merge the weights for production, and you’re back to a standard model.
 No special serving infrastructure needed.

 The only downside?
 LoRA is an approximation.
 There are some updates that can’t be represented as a low-rank matrix.
-But empirically, for most fine-tuning tasks, this constraint doesn’t hurt — and the benefits massively outweigh it.
+But empirically, for most fine-tuning tasks, this constraint doesn’t hurt.
+And the benefits massively outweigh it.

 What’s Next?

-We’ve now covered supervised fine-tuning (SFT) with LoRA — teaching a model to follow a specific style or format by training on input-output examples.
+We’ve now covered supervised fine-tuning (SFT) with LoRA. teaching a model to follow a specific style or format by training on input-output examples.

 But what if you want to teach a model to be helpful or harmless or creative?
 That’s harder to capture in input-output pairs.